asjosik1991/lattice-symmetries/python/tutorial.md

 [(Permutation(2), 0), (Permutation(0, 1, 2), 2/3), (Permutation(0, 2, 1), 1/3)] None 1
 [(Permutation(2), 0), (Permutation(0, 1, 2), 0), (Permutation(0, 2, 1), 0)] None 1
 ```
-We see that the hamming weight is not defined, however, the spin inversion is possible, and for each value of spin inversion we have three one-dimensional representations of the translation group.
+We see that the hamming weight is not defined.
+However, the spin inversion is possible, and for each value of spin inversion we have three one-dimensional representations of the translation group.
 We can also check the expression indeed does not conserve the number of particles, so it is impossible to define basis for the chosen hamming weight:

 ```pycon